QuantumHel/TEST/README.md

 - Nice way of handling clifford angles
 ## Synthesize
 - Merge pauli exps with same strings (should only changes 1-qubit gate count).
+- Current code is written while testing things.
+The code eats performance for fun.
+## Clifford Tableau
+- Add solver for last qubits

 # .exp format
 Used to transfer exponentials between libraries.
 Every line depicts one exponential as